Cause for Aala m?…

 Two years ago, when I’d just moved into this house and couldn’t get online, I’d go to the internet café on the Desborough Road and compose a blog post in an hour.
 One post, “Being Ordinary”, is an example, perhaps the only one, and didn’t work out too badly.
 Where did that simple spontaneity go?… Continue reading Here I’ll stay

 Odour, as complained of in my post Unseen Foe, has been replaced by order, after months of effort.
 The company responsible for sewerage has written a pleasant letter: “As you are aware our Engineer [—] has visited the site and carried out investigations.
 Our conclusion is that this is a private issue.
-Our sewers have… Continue reading Order
+Our sewers have… Continue reading Champion of the Ordinary

 Up through the floorboards